 - Consolidating or combining debts into a single, more manageable, monthly payment

-- Helping individuals save substantial money and allowing you to get out of debt in less time than you could on your own if you didn't have the benefits of lower interest rates and continued to pay only monthly minimums at a higher interest rate.
+- Helping you save substantial money and allowing you to get out of debt in less time than you could on your own if you were to continue paying only the monthly minimum month after month at higher interest rates.

-Creditors who accept the proposals are added to the debt management plan.
-You, in turn, will be provided with a more structured and more manageable plan that allows you to pay your debts at a pace that you can more easily afford.
-For those creditors who do not agree to extend the benefits of debt relief, consumers or debtors are still obligated according to the original terms of their cardholder agreements.
+The debt management plan will include the creditors who agree to the proposals submitted by the credit or debt counselors.
+For creditors who do not agree to extend the benefits of debt relief, consumers are still obligated according to the original terms of their cardholder agreements.

 Why would credit card companies consider "settling" with consumers?
 If credit card companies decide eventually to "sell off" accounts that are 60 to 90 days late, or more, to a collection agency, creditors may get as little as 10 cents on the dollar, so it is not surprising that credit card companies may be willing to accept a reasonable settlement offer made by you or by a debt settlement company negotiating on your behalf.
 It is important to recognize that when consumers default on their credit card agreements in order to set aside money in a settlement fund, creditors may threaten or take legal action.
 In addition, money saved through credit card settlements are subject to federal taxation.
 Finally, debt settlement typically will have a negative impact on personal credit, but not as serious or long lasting of an impact as personal bankruptcy.

-To compare your debt relief options and see how much you could save, take a moment to answer a few basic questions so that we can connect you to a BBB-accredited debt relief provider who may assist you.
+Take a moment to answer a few basic questions so we can connect you to a BBB-accredited debt relief provider who may assist you in comparing your debt relief options.
 Prior to enrolling in any debt relief program, it is important to understand clearly how much debt relief can potentially save, how long it will take to realize those savings, and the impact that any debt relief program could have on personal credit and taxes.